bbauska/Anti-Project2025/anti.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Universal Savings Accounts</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Project 2025: “All taxpayers should be allowed to contribute up to $15,000 (adjusted for inflation) of post-tax earnings into Universal Savings Accounts (USAs).”
+<p>Project 2025: “All taxpayers should be allowed to contribute up to $15,000 (adjusted for inflation)
+of post-tax earnings into Universal Savings Accounts (USAs).”
 “All taxpayers should be allowed to contribute up to $15,000 (adjusted for inflation) of post-tax earnings into Universal Savings Accounts (USAs).
 The tax treatment of these accounts would be comparable to Roth IRAs.
 USAs should be highly